World Cup stadiums in Qatar air-conditioned

 The research of #Faktenfuchs based on photo backward searches proves: The photos show the Khalifa International Stadium in the Qatari capital Doha.
 It is one of a total of eight stadiums that will host competitions during FIFA’s World Cup in late 2022.
 The pictures were taken by freelance photographer Karim Jaafar, who says he took them at the Khalifa International Stadium on May 18, 2017, and uploaded them to the Getty Images platform the same day.

 The photos show large gray nozzles from different perspectives, placed directly along the stands below the seats.
 These nozzles are part of a cooling system that is designed to cool the field and the stands during events.
 This is from temperatures of up to 48°C in the summer and 40°C in the winter to a range of between 19°C and 23°C. These cooling systems are installed in seven of the eight World Cup stadiums, including the Khalifa International Stadium in Doha, according to an article (as of Oct.
-18, 2021) on the Qatar World Cup website.
+18, 2021) on the official Qatar World Cup website.
 The cooling systems are similar and therefore comparable, but they are adapted in each case to the shape of the stadium or the outside temperature, the text says.

 Technology is supposedly energy-saving – here’s how it works